 There’s no need to worry.
-Cold brew coffee does contain more coffee than water compared to other caffeinated beverages, but it doesn’t have to be stronger if you don’t want it to be.
+Cold brew coffee contains more coffee than water than other caffeinated beverages, but it doesn’t have to be stronger if you don’t want it to be.
 It’s all about how you make it!

 Even if you brew stronger coffee, you can always dilute your cold brew by adding milk, ice, or water.

 What Do You Need to Make Cold Brew Coffee?

 Now it’s time to talk equipment.
 Here is what you should have ready as you prepare to make cold brew coffee at home.

 The coffee grounds used to make cold brew coffee should always be coarse.
 If you have a coffee grinder at home and you’re happy to grind the beans, then you can do it yourself.

 Of course, if it’s more convenient for you to buy pre-ground coffee, that’s fine too.
 Double-check that the bag you’re buying contains coarse coffee grounds.
 We can’t stress enough that that’s critical to an authentic-tasting cup of cold brew coffee.

 From your standard coffeemaker to a French press machine, you have your pick for making cold brew coffee.
 Later in this article, we’ll recommend some of our favorite coffee machines for brewing this tasty, caffeinated beverage, so be sure to check that out!

 Standard measuring cups are fine here, so you can use what you already have in your pantry to determine how much water and coffee you need as you make cold brew coffee.